 The initial damage from a chlamydia infection often goes unnoticed.
 However, a chlamydia infection can lead to serious health problems.

-If you are a woman, untreated chlamydia can spread to your uterus and fallopian tubes (tubes that carry fertilized eggs from the ovaries to the uterus).
+Untreated chlamydia can spread to the uterus and fallopian tubes (tubes that carry fertilized eggs from the ovaries to the uterus).
 This can cause pelvic inflammatory disease (PID).
-PID often has no symptoms, however some women may have abdominal and pelvic pain.
-Even if it doesn’t cause symptoms initially, PID can cause permanent damage to your reproductive system.
+PID often has no symptoms, however some people may have abdominal and pelvic pain.
+Even if it doesn’t cause symptoms initially, PID can cause permanent damage to the reproductive system.
 PID can lead to long-term pelvic pain, inability to get pregnant, potentially deadly ectopic pregnancy (pregnancy outside the uterus), and chronic pelvic pain.

-Men rarely have health problems linked to chlamydia.
+People with external gonads rarely have health problems linked to chlamydia.
 Infection sometimes spreads to the tube that carries sperm from the testicles, causing pain and fever.
-Rarely, chlamydia can prevent a man from being able to have children.
-However, men with untreated chlamydia infections are vectors for infecting their sexual partners.
+Rarely, chlamydia can prevent them from being able to have children.
+However, those with untreated chlamydia infections are vectors for infecting their sexual partners.

 An untreated chlamydia infection may also increase your chances of getting or giving HIV – the virus that causes AIDS.